nbloor/DSC599/README.md

 By fusing multi-source meteorological data — including radiosonde soundings, radar, satellite imagery, and surface observations — the system produces **probabilistic, high-resolution forecasts** that enhance decision-making under launch commit criteria (LCCs).
 The project also analyzes historical launches and creates an agentic AI system that predicts whether a launch would be a success or a failure.

+It includes:
+- A Mission Analysis Agent (MissionAnalysisAgent)
+- A Gradio UI (app.py) for interactive prediction
+- A historical launch dataset (mission.csv)
+- Several meteorological datasets for future model development

 ---

 ## Features